"*" indicates required fields

 Michael is a Primary school teacher with an interest in developing strategies and processes which assist students to compose.

-Dr. David Forrest
+Dr David Forrest

 David is a Professor of Music Education in the School of Art at RMIT University.
 He is a member of the National Executive of ASME and editor of the Australian Journal of Music Education and the Victorian Journal of Music Education.
 His ongoing research is in education policy, doctoral research, and the music of D. B. Kabalevsky.
 VJME.

-Kathleen Plastow
+Dr Kathleen Plastow

-Dr. Leon de Bruin
+Dr Leon de Bruin

 Leon is an educator, performer, and researcher in music education, creativity, cognition, collaborative learning, creative pedagogies, and improvisation.
 His work at the Conservatorium of Music, University of Melbourne spans pre-service teacher training in music education, curriculum, pedagogy and assessment.
 He has published over 50 articles, chapters, and edited books.

-Emily Wilson
+Dr Emily Wilson

 Emily Wilson is a senior lecturer and head of music at the Melbourne Graduate School of Education, University of Melbourne.
 She teaches music education to early childhood, primary and secondary pre-service teachers.
 Her research focusses on engaging classroom music teaching.

-Jemima Bunn
+Dr Jemima Bunn

 Felicity O’Halloran

-Brad Merrick
+Dr Brad Merrick

 VIC